-We hopped in the van, and after a stunning golden hour drive through Buenos Aires, we pulled to a stop in a poorly lit parking lot.
-Our guide huddled us together and reminded us of the rules before setting off towards a dark, brutalist structure in the distance.
-Basically, if the Eye of Sauron’s tower was a soccer stadium.
+We hopped in the van, and after a gorgeous golden hour drive through Buenos Aires, we pulled to a stop in a poorly lit parking lot.
+Our guide huddled us together and reminded us of the rules (“Look at no one.
+No one!”) before setting off towards a dark, brutalist structure in the distance.
+Basically, if the Eye of Sauron’s architect had designed a soccer stadium.

 We pass by streets and storefronts.
 Streets are quiet.
 No one else around except for a few Argentines wearing jerseys walking in the same direction.

 After a few blocks, more and more people appear.
 Ice cream carts hawk sweets on the corners.
 We are now walking as part of a crowd, bustling with energy.

 At this point, I have no idea where the dark shape in the distance—what I presume is our destination–is.
 We turn a corner, walked down an alley, and turn another corner.

 Vendors are screaming at us to buy kit and food on one side.
 On the other, a group of men stand around an upright oil drum with flames pouring out the top.
 The scene is 50% street celebration, 50% post-war bombed out urban hell.

 50 yards later and we see the stadium.
 Our guide distributes the tickets, directs us through the metal detectors, and weaves us through the maze that is the stadium.
 A few stairwells and winding paths later, we settle into hard, concrete seats.